date-aaron/date-aaron.github.io/index.md

 - DIY home projects (building shelves, installing wall outlets, fixing hottubs)
 - hiking and camping: I love both light outdoorsy stuff and pretty substantial (backpacking trips, etc).
 I don't have a lot of practice at the more challenging outdoor activities, but would love to get more experience!
 - cuddling, cooking, being awkwardly kind to strangers

+### Family & Children
+I value a positive relationship with family if possible, though I recognize there are many queer people out there for whom it is not possible or healthy to try to develop a positive family relationship.
+My relationship with my family has not always been good, but in recent years I've tried hard to develop something meaningful.
+I don't rely on my family but I do care about them.

+I love kids!
+I think children are just way cooler than most adults because they are curious and have a much higher capacity to learn and discuss.
+I'm not sure yet if I want kids of my own (TBD with a partner), but I hope to be a supportive guncle to my siblings and friend's children.

 ### Sex & Intimacy
 I am happy to chat about this given that it's an integral part of a relationship for most folks.
 Since I'm not sure how confidential this site will stay, I'll just say: in intimate settings, I have a lot of experience playing the dominant role, but I'm excited to keep exploring different ways of being intimate with future partners.
 I'll leave the rest for private converstations :P